 A Roth IRA has no such limitation, allowing you to leave your money in your account for use later.

-Single or head of household: Must earn less than $135,000 Married filing jointly: Must earn less than $199,000|
+Single or head of household: Must earn less than $140,000Married filing jointly: Must earn less than $208,000

-|Contribution limits||Up to $5,500 unless you are age 50 or over, in which case it is $6,500.||Up to $5,500 unless you are age 50 or over, in which case it is $6,500.|
+Up to $6,000 unless you are age 50 or over, in which case it is $7,000.

 Contributions are tax deductible and withdrawals in retirement are taxed at your income tax rate upon retirement.

-Not required to take a required minimum distribution (RMD) from a Roth IRA; can begin withdrawing money at age 59 ½ without paying a penalty.
+Not required to take a required minimum distribution (RMD) from a Roth IRA; can begin withdrawing money at age 59½ without paying a penalty.

-When a Roth IRA might be best
+When a Roth IRA Might Be Best

 If your tax rate at the time you make your contributions is the same as your tax rate as when you withdraw from your IRA, there isn’t an advantage to either type of IRA in regard to the total after-tax value of your account.
 However, some situations do create an advantage for a Roth IRA over a traditional IRA.